Fadi-Ghattas/wp-custom-website-/wp-content/plugins/addthis/readme.txt

 6. Tool Gallery on the AddThis Dashboard
 7. Customization options on the AddThis Dashboard

 == Changelog ==

+= 5.3.5 =
+* Removing data-title and addthis:title attributes from inline tool HTML so that Open Graph tags can be used.
+* Replacing deprecated update_usermeta with update_user_meta
+* Replacing deprecated delete_usermeta with delete_user_meta
+* Updating link to configure tools at AddThis.com
+* Compatibility improvements for <a href="https://wordpress.org/plugins/addthis-follow/">Follow Buttons by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-related-posts/">Related Posts by AddThis</a>, <a href="https://wordpress.org/plugins/addthis-all/">Website Tools by AddThis</a> & <a href="https://wordpress.org/plugins/addthis-smart-layers/">Smart Layers by AddThis</a>.

+= 5.3.4 =
+* Removing reporting of WordPress version for non-admin users

+= 5.3.3 =
+* Fixing PHP Notice: Undefined variable: displaySidebar in AddThisConfigs.php on line 450
+* Replacing a silly use of mysql_real_escape_string in title field value sanitization of widgets with sanitize_text_field, for improved PHP7 support

+= 5.3.2 =
+* Potential Yoast fix. <a href="mailto:help@addthis.com">Please let us know</a> if you still have issues with this plugin and Yoast after upgrading.

 = 5.3.1 =
 * Disabling the mobile version of the Sharing Sidebar when the Mobile Sharing Toolbar is enabled